mahavedalla/mahavedalla/docs/questions/nibbana/why-do-some-not-attain-nibbana.md

-# Why do some not attain Nibbāna
+Question: Why do some not attain Nibbāna
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: SN 35.118